 Most Grand Canyon visitors stay at the south rim and never venture down the canyon.
 And out of those who make it to the canyon, only a fraction sees the north rim.

-So if you are up to it, and after long planning and training, start your trek from the North Kaibab trailhead (North Rim) and start descending 6000 feet for about 14 miles.
+So if you are up to it, and after long planning and training, start your trek from the North Kaibab trailhead (North Rim) and descend 6000 feet for about 14 miles.

 After a much-needed rest and some exploring at the bottom of the canyon, you will connect with the Bright Angel trail and start climbing to the south rim.